ssarmin/interviews/things-to-concern.md

         }
 ```

+# unordered_set
+an unordered associative container that stores unique elements.
+Unlike set, it stores its elements using hashing.
+This provides average constant-time ```O(1) search, insert, and delete operations``` but the elements are not sorted in any particular order.

 # log
 for Java, log10(n) / log10(3) could be 5.0000001 or 4.9999999.
 This effect can be observed by using the function log() instead of log10().
 for C++, use log2()